 Strong Ties is a free support group for spouses, siblings, children (age 19 and older), family members, friends and significant others who are involved with someone who is dealing with a mental illness.
 This group is an avenue to give/receive information and support from people who share similar circumstances.
 It’s a safe environment to ask questions about how to best help the person you care about during different phases of his/her mental illness.
 Strong Ties will be led by the different staff of Blue Valley Behavioral Health who have expertise in providing treatment and other mental health services.
 Various materials and other resources to enhance learning opportunities will be available.

 Adults and children along with individuals and families can use telehealth in an effective way.
 BVBH applies certain tested procedures to ensure the telehealth experience is successful for both the client and provider.
 It has been through the use of this progressive and effective use of telecommunication that people are able to access treatment services faster, have less time to wait for their initial and ongoing appointments and attain services that may have once been unavailable to them.
 Each BVBH office is set up for the use of telehealth and is provided on a regular basis.
-Please contact your local office for further information and about home based telehealth services due to COVID-19.
+Please contact your local office for further information.